weiHelloWorld/plumed_additional/README.md

 ANN (Artificial Neural Network) function for plumed
 ====================

-This is the repository for plumed function.
+This is the repository for plumed ANN function (annfunc) module.
 It implements `ANN` class, which is a subclass of `Function` class.  `ANN` class takes multi-dimensional arrays as inputs for a fully-connected feedforward neural network with specified neural network weights and generates corresponding outputs.
 The `ANN` outputs can be used as collective variables, inputs for other collective variables, or inputs for data analysis tools.

 ## Dependency